10 Classroom Strategies to Dramatically Improve Student Achievement

 6. Establish a culture of evidence and justification in your classroom.

 It’s true that “everyone is entitled to an opinion,” but everyone must be prepared to justify an opinion, using evidence.
 From now on, make this a rule, for yourself and for your students.
 Always ask, ‘How do you know that’s true?”
 “What is your evidence?”
 Never allow someone to say, “It’s just my opinion” or “I don’t know why I think that.”
-(Suggested Course – Academic Discourse for All Students)
+(Suggested course offering – Creating Student Innovators, Grades K-12)

 7. Introduce and discuss at least one new “power word” every day.

 “Power words” are abstract vocabulary words that are useful for thinking and talking about content.
 Power words are words like perimeter, inference, hypothesis, and category.
 They are the kinds of words that appear in the prompts to test items.
 Power words help young people think, and express their thoughts, at a higher level.
-(Suggested Course – Building Academic Vocabulary and Deep Comprehension)
+(Suggested courses offering – Building Academic Vocabulary and Deep Comprehension, Grades K-5, Building Academic Vocabulary and Deep Comprehension, Grades 6-12)

 8. Have students think with numbers every day.

 Spend at least part of every class period counting, measuring, estimating, calculating, etc. Where appropriate, insist on quantitative evidence.
 Ask questions like “How many?”
 “What percentage?”
 Display data in tables, graphs, and other visual forms—but always emphasis meaning and analysis, not just the collection of data.
-(Suggested Course – Developing Students’ Mathematical Habits of Mind)
+(Suggested course offering – Creating Meaningful Math Engagement, Grade K-12)

 9. Maximize the percentage of time that all students are engaged in the content.